 In 2016, he returned to Germany and has covered design and architecture issues for IDEAT since then.

-All winners and nominees of the Pure Talents Contest 2019 at the imm cologne
+The winner and nominees of the Pure Talents Contest 2020 at the imm cologne